 "Maya Bankovic revisits MY PRAIRIE HOME"

-- featured interview by Fanen Chiahemen, April 2014 CSC MAGAZINE
+- featured interview by Fanen Chiahemen, April 2014 CANADIAN CINEMATOGRAPHER MAGAZINE, Interview

 "Beautifully shot, this documentary-meets-musical-meets-road-movie is a sad, hopeful, gorgeous work of poetry"